 My payment has been processed; does this mean that the course will definitely go ahead?

 Due to the high number of bookings that we receive, we process payment upon receipt of each booking.
-In the unlikely case that the course is cancelled, Trinity Laban would issue a full refund.
+Please see our Terms and Conditions for full details in the case that the course is cancelled.

 During the Dance Summer School